R E S P O N S I B L Y ! ! !

 Also, really simple.
 Small gatherings good, big gatherings bad.

-If you do only one other thing this summer, this is it.
+If you do only one other thing this fall, this is it.
 Don't plan, or attend a gathering with more people than the gathering limit in your province or region allows.

 DON'T: FORGET THE BASICS